 The plan offers a variety of investment options - from pre-mixed target date portfolios to a menu of options across asset classes - to construct your investment portfolio.
 Additionally, the plan offers a Self-Directed Brokerage Account (SDBA) for an additional fee.
 Publicly traded mutual funds, exchange-traded funds (ETFs) and individual securities are offered through the SDBA.
 You must have $2,500 in the core investments before investing in the SDBA.

 Find more information about the plan's investment options here or call the Plan Information Line toll-free at VRS-DC-PLAN1 (877-327-5261).
-For information about the SDBA, contact TD Ameritrade at 866-766-4015.
+If you have any questions about your brokerage account, please contact Charles Schwab at 1-888-393-7272, Monday through Friday, 8 am to 7:30 pm, excluding market holidays.
 Please consider the investment objectives, risks, fees and expenses carefully before investing.

 Investment Option Changes